 Javascript code

-Copy and past this snippet to reproduce the error in javascript when trying to access a property of null:
+Copy and paste this snippet to reproduce the error in javascript when trying to access a property of null:

 const req = { cookies: null }